microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 There are no issues if a UDT contains more resources than there are register binding statements, the resources will be bound to the next available space automatically, and so compilation can succeed.
-It should also be noted that the 'c' register type can be used on UDT members as well, which would function to specify the constant offset for the numeric member(s) of the structure.
-Additionally, if the 'c' register type is used over the entire UDT rather than on a specific member, then the UDT must contain at least one numeric type.
+It should also be noted that the 'c' register type can be used on UDTs as well, which would function to specify the constant offset for the numeric member(s) of the structure.
+Additionally, if the 'c' register type is used on the UDT, then the UDT must contain at least one numeric type.
 If not, `warn_hlsl_UDT_missing_basic_type` will be emitted, and is treated as an error by default.
 Below are some examples of different UDT's and the diagnostics that would be emitted when applying resource bindings to the variable: